Auckland's week of sunshine gives way to hail and rain

 This could mean more hail and thunderstorms today and tomorrow with top temperatures of 16C.

-Newstalk ZB reporter Ethan Sills earlier tweeted a picture showing his backyard blanketed in hail.
+NZME digital producer Ethan Sills earlier tweeted a picture showing his backyard blanketed in hail.

-John Murphy also sent photos into the Herald showing a Greenlane car yard covered in fallen hail, resembling snow, while Ali Leonard meanwhile told the internet that he thought might need to delay his "furniture removal" job until tomorrow.
+John Murphy also sent photos into the Herald showing a Greenlane car yard covered in fallen hail, resembling snow, while Ali Leonard meanwhile told the internet that she thought might need to delay his "furniture removal" job until tomorrow.

 Mahir Hassan Saeed was another shocked by the sudden change in weather as he posted a video of hail falling on traffic.